How much wind can an RV withstand: Safety tips for windy conditions

 During high winds, when you don’t know how much wind your RV can withstand, it would be best to stop somewhere on the shoulder.
 You can find an overpass and park under that as this will provide you with adequate shelter while you can wait out the bad weather.
 If you end up parked in a parking lot or unprotected area, park with the nose of your RV pointing into the wind minimizing the surface area of the RV that is exposed to the wind.
 The front of the RV is the most aerodynamic part of its design since it is designed to drive forward and not in reverse.
 So, it can deal with windy situations best.

 Remember basic rules such as keeping both your hands on the wheel and taking breaks while driving.
 This way, you will have more control in steering your RV.
 Taking breaks is a good idea.
 Driving when exhausted is a bad idea on any day, but it is simply dangerous when you add windy weather to the mix.
 It is challenging to fight the wind when you are driving if you are already exhausted, and the stress and anxiety from this will only make you more exhausted, affecting your driving further.
 Taking breaks will allow you to rest physically and mentally.

 Constant focus on the steering wheel and gas pedal

 The direction of the vehicle regarding the wind’s direction is the only thing that matters when it comes to knowing how much wind can an RV withstand.
 Firstly, side winds exert a strong push towards the direction they are heading.
-When coming from the right and blowing towards the left of your bearing, sidewinders will exert a push on the steering wheel towards the left, and conversely, the opposite.

 Look out for cuts and windbreaks ahead on the road.